 Plan travel and events in advance

-Holiday event and travel planning can cause stress, which is bad news for the digestive system.
+Holiday events and travel planning can cause stress, which is bad news for the digestive system.
 Planning further in advance can ease your mind.
 Book flights and hotels early and make a packing list of all the necessities you’ll need for traveling.

 Make sure to avoid foods that slow you down while you’re on the move.
 Have some IBS-friendly snacks ready to grab before you leave and keep them on hand as a better alternative.